JaredBermanDataEngineer/Lore/README.md

 ## The Scenario

 Lore has launched a new product that uses RAG to find participating therapists that have good reviews (based on chat analysis as well as external sources) in the customer's particular struggles or issue.
 The product then keeps an ongoing chat with the customer to keep tabs on their progress in real human therapy.
-Lore then maintains a profile on therapists and continually evaluates recommendations based on their performance.

 The product is in beta, launching to the public soon, and we want to be able to understand in real time how it's going.
 It's critical for financial reasons that we be able to provide accurate performance feedback to participating vendors, because our continued success with our partners depends on the success within the app (and ultimately within the lives) of the customers they refer to us.